Care starts with a wealth of

 Fargesia and Thamnocalamus are the hardiest of the clump type bamboos.
 They can be planted without fear of spreading.
 Most other hardy bamboos can spread by their underground rhizomes and this must be taken into account when planting them.
 We recommend annual root pruning as the first option for control.
 Also, a barrier of 60 millimeters by 30 inches deep, HDPE (high density polyethylene) can be used for rhizome control.

 Because the canes are connected by rhizome, it is functioning as a single plant.
 Now it has the energy required to produce larger and more numerous new shoots each spring that grow from the ground up to 35 feet in two months.
-This is especially impressive when watching timber bamboo new shoots grow over a foot per day, from ground level up to 50 feet in the spring season.
+This is especially impressive when watching new timber bamboo shoots grow over a foot per day, from ground level up to 50 feet in the spring season.
+They need to be attached to a large grove to produce this caliber of growth (see images below).

 When starting from a new planting or small plant division you can expect to see new shoots grow only slightly taller than the previous year’s canes.
 If the bamboo is freshly dug out of the ground, the new shoots will likely be short and bushy the first year until the plant is established in a new area.